College of Nursing and Health Sciences

 Health/Clinical Requirements

 Admitted students must present evidence of having met current health requirements, such as immunity against diphtheria, pertussis, tetanus, varicella, rubeola (measles), mumps, rubella, and hepatitis B, annual influenza vaccination, and tuberculin skin testing (evidence of two-step TB skin test is required if the student has never been tested for TB).
 Please refer to the specific health requirement information delineated on the College website.
 Additional vaccinations and testing including laboratory titers and medical follow-up may be required.
-To secure admission acceptance, all health requirements, evidence of CPR certification, background check information, etc. must be submitted, along with the appropriate fee(s).
+To secure admission acceptance, all health requirements, evidence of CPR certification, background check information, etc. must be submitted and approved, along with the appropriate fee(s).

 Admitted students must maintain their immune status against infectious diseases.
 Tuberculin skin tests are offered at the Student Health Service.
 Any student whose skin test converts from negative to positive while enrolled in the program must have a chest X-ray and a medical evaluation, and provide a statement of the clinician’s findings and recommendations.
 Besides the specific health and clinical requirements delineated on the college website, students at the Marshfield Site also must follow the health and clinical requirements of Marshfield Clinic Health System to participate in those clinical rotations.
 Annual interferon-gamma release assays (IGRAs) including QFT-Gold and T-Spot results may be acceptable in lieu of TB skin test results.
 Students are not permitted to participate in clinical course work and experiences unless all immunizations, TB tests, CPR certification, background checks, and other health or clinical requirements are current and cleared/approved.
 Clinical facilities may have additional requirements, such as COVID-19 vaccinations, which must be met.
 Non-immune status may affect clinical placement and ability to progress or complete the program.
 BSN Completion program and graduate students must have current and appropriate RN licensure for admission and for clinical placement and participation; the RN licensure must be maintained throughout the duration of the program, including Wisconsin or Minnesota RN licensure for BSN Completion students and Wisconsin RN licensure for graduate students.

-All expenses associated with health surveillance and care are borne by the student unless the Student Health Service specifically indicates otherwise.
+All expenses associated with RN licensure, health surveillance, and care are borne by the student unless the Student Health Service specifically indicates otherwise.
 Students are not covered by health or accident insurance by UW-Eau Claire, the College, the practicum facility, or the practicum institution.
 In addition, workers’ compensation insurance does not cover students while engaged in clinical practice.
 If a student suffers a needle stick or is injured while in practicum, they are personally responsible to pay for all medical bills and therefore will need personal health insurance.

 Due to occupational exposure to blood or other potentially infectious materials, health care workers are at risk of acquiring Hepatitis B Virus infection and other serious infections.
 Students are considered to be at increased risk for needle-stick injuries.
 Such accidents can also be costly (e.g., student and patient testing, ER injury management, chemoprophylaxis, and potential illness care).
 The student, not the College, University, or clinical agency, is responsible for these expenses should an accidental exposure occur during a clinical experience.